Social Proof: Linked(In) to Your Resume

 2. Demonstration of knowledge and expertise

-It’s easy for some people to proclaim that they are “experts” or “gurus” in a given field on their resumes, but hard to prove (or to verify).
+In the past, it has been easy for people to proclaim that they are "experts" or "gurus" in a given field on their resumes, but hard to prove (or to verify).
+Not any more!

-Through LinkedIn Groups, job seekers can demonstrate their expertise through intelligent participation in discussions and thoughtful Answers.
+Through LinkedIn Groups, job seekers can demonstrate their expertise through intelligent participation in Group discussions.
 Recruiters are known to monitor Groups related to the fields they need the most or have the most trouble finding qualified candidates.
 LinkedIn allows members to join up to 50 Groups, and, at least while you are in job-search mode, that's a very good idea.
 Join groups for your industry, profession, location, hobbies, and anything else that is relevant to you and your career.

 In their LinkedIn Profiles, people can also link to their publications (books, ebooks, articles), pull in the feed from their blog, and highlight their skills.
 The LinkedIn Profile becomes, in effect, an online portfolio.